isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 **Overview of Woodlands Primary School’s Sexuality Education Programme for 2023**

 4\.
 Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [**here**](https://www.moe.gov.sg/programmes/sexuality-education/scope-and-teaching-approach) for more information on the scope of Sexuality Education in the school curriculum.
+You may click [**here**](https://go.gov.sg/moe-sexuality-education-scopeh) for more information on the scope of Sexuality Education in the school curriculum.

 5\.
 The subjects that incorporate topics on sexuality include:
 (a) Science<br>
-(b) Form Teacher Guidance Period (FTGP)<br>
-(c) Character and Citizenship Education (CCE)
+(b) Character and Citizenship Education (CCE)<br>

 **Sexuality Education: “Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package**